qqrm/cargo-warden/examples/README.md

 # Examples

-Run the examples under `cargo warden` using the helper script:
+Run the examples under `cargo warden` using the helper script.
+It rebuilds the eBPF bundle locally (via `scripts/build-bpf.sh`) when no `prebuilt/manifest.json` is available and exports `WARDEN_BPF_DIST_DIR` automatically:

 ```bash
 ./scripts/run_examples.sh
 ```

+To reuse an existing bundle, point `WARDEN_BPF_DIST_DIR` at your artifact directory before launching the script.

 Expected output includes messages such as: